Fuzzy-Stochastic Partial Differential Equations: Fuzzy and Fuzzy-Stochastic Quantities

-A fuzzy-stochastic variable, introduced in \cite{Kwakernaak:78,Kwakernaak:79}, is a generalization of a random variable; see also \cite{Zadeh:84,Moller_Beer:2004,Buckley:06,Couso_etal:14}.
-Let $(\Omega, \Sigma, P)$ be a probability space, where $\Omega$ is a sample space, $\Sigma$ is a non-empty $sigma$-field on $\Omega$, and $P$ is a probability measure assigned to each measurable subset of $\Omega$ and satisfying Kolmogorov's axioms \cite{Grigoriu}.
-A random variable $y: \Omega \rightarrow {\mathbb R}$ is a real-valued measurable function defined on $(\Omega, \Sigma, P)$.
-Every realization of a random variable $y(\omega)$, for some $\omega \in \Omega$, is a real number.
-If the probability measure $P$ is absolutely continuous \cite{Grigoriu}, it can be described by a single CDF denoted by $F$, or a single PDF denoted by $\pi$, \begingroup \abovedisplayskip{4pt} \belowdisplayskip{5pt}
+Fuzzy random variables were introduced by Kwakernaak \cite{Kwakernaak:78,Kwakernaak:79} as random variables whose values are not real numbers but fuzzy sets.
+A fuzzy random variable in the sense of Kwakernaak is viewed as a fuzzy perception of an underlying (or {\it original}) real-valued random variable defined on a probability space $(\Omega, \Sigma, P)$, where $\Omega$ is a sample space, $\Sigma$ is a $sigma$-field on $\Omega$, and $P$ is a probability measure assigned to each measurable subset of $\Omega$ and satisfying Kolmogorov's axioms; see e.g. \cite{Grigoriu}.
+The definition of fuzzy random variables in the sense of Kwakernaak was later formalized in a clear way by Kruse and Meyer \cite{KruseMeyer:87}.